losrobbos/api-prototyping/README.md

 This will result in failed frontend data processing after a data fetch, therefore failed renderings and all sorts of weird error messages.
 And these issues are very tricky to debug, because both frontend & backend developers typically need to debug them together.
 And if there is no common understanding of the data format to exchange, it is likely to get confusing.

-An API prototype can help to spot those misunderstandings - which are very normal - early in the projct and help clarifying them before (!) a lot of unnecessary work is done on both sides.
+An API prototype can help to spot those misunderstandings - which are very normal - early in the project and help clarifying them before (!) a lot of unnecessary work is done on both sides.

 An API prototype can be developed much quicker than an actual full-fledged API where we would need to setup the database connection, models, schemas, controllers, middleware etc.